Quantum limits to the energy resolution of magnetic field sensors: Scaling of sensitivity with extent of the sensed region

 Regardless of the sensor dimensionality, the field to be detected exists in three-dimensional space, and moreover varies smoothly in that space, except near magnetic sources.
 Because of this, a sensor's reading is representative of the field in a three-dimensional volume, even if the sensor is of lower dimensionality.
-For example, we may consider a point-like sensor embedded in a support that prevents magnetic sources to approach closer than a minimum distance $l$.
-By $\nabla \cdot {\bf B} = 0$, the field experienced by the sensor is equal to the average of the field inside a sphere of radius $l$ about the sensor position.
-We refer to this $l$ as the effective linear dimension of the sensor.
-To enable a uniform comparison of different sensor types, we take $l = \sqrt[3]{\rm volume}$ and $l = \sqrt{\rm area}$, respectively, for the effective linear dimensions of volumetric and planar sensors.
+For example, we may consider a point-like sensor embedded in a support that prevents magnetic sources to approach closer than a minimum distance $\lmin$.
+By $\nabla \cdot {\bf B} = 0$, the field experienced by the sensor is equal to the average of the field inside a sphere of radius $\lmin$ about the sensor position.
+The sensor signal is the same as it would be, were the sensor to uniformly sample this spherical volume.
+We can thus assign an effective volume $4\pi \lmin^3/3$ to the point-like sensor.
+To enable a uniform comparison of different sensor types, we define $\leff \equiv \sqrt[3]{\rm volume}$ and $\leff = \sqrt{\rm area}$, respectively, for the effective linear dimensions of volumetric and planar sensors.
 Noting that with these definitions Eq.~(\ref{eq:ERLForArea}) and Eq.~(\ref{eq:ERLvolCont}) coincide, we can hypothesize the technology-spanning ERL